Skip to Main Content

 Bilingual Coordination

-Our coordinators communicate fluently with both international crews and local South African vendors, unions, and authorities.
-Clear communication is the foundation of smooth production logistics.
+Our coordinators communicate fluently with both global crews and local South African vendors, unions, and authorities.
+Clear communication is the foundation of smooth shoot logistics.

 04.